Kossivi Amédédjisso

 Kossivi Jean d'Arc Amédédjisso (born 31 December 2001) is a footballer who plays as a midfielder for RB Leipzig.
 Born in Belgium, he represents Togo at international level.

 International career

-Born in Belgium, Amédédjisso is of Togolese descent.
-Amédédjisso made his professional debut for the Togo national football team in a 2021 Africa Cup of Nations qualification 1-1 tie with Kenya on 18 November 2019.
+Born in Belgium, Amédédjisso is Togolese by descent.
+Amédédjisso made his professional debut for the Togo national team in a 2021 Africa Cup of Nations qualification 1–1 tie with Kenya on 18 November 2019.